cloudmesh/cloudmesh-mpi/doc/chapters/horovod.md

 ## Introduction

 Horovod [^ref2] is a framework for distributed deep learning training developed by engineers at Uber.
-It makes use of a simple infrastructure setup that can be applied to any of the supported deep learning frameworks, including TensorFlow, Keras, PyTorch, and MXNet.
+It makes use of a simplified infrastructure setup for training distribution that can be applied to any of the supported deep learning frameworks, including TensorFlow, Keras, PyTorch, and MXNet.
 By distributing data-parallel training across all of the connected hosts and GPUs, it reportedly achieves up to 90%